swb1701/Notify/README.md

 the Notify server itself only supports the most basic text and simple JSON commands.
 NotiPi supports volume control.
 You can also use Prosody within the SSML to change volume, pitch, etc... on all clients.

 Notify has a built in javascript audio polling routine.
-It also an easy matter to drop a small amount of javascript into any web page to give it audio notification capability feeding from a Notify server.
+Its also an easy matter to drop a small amount of javascript into any web page to give it audio notification capability feeding from a Notify server.
 I'll post an example of that soon.